tgdbepe4/corona_ch_bag_formulare/README.md

 ### Required: Adobe Acrobat software and maybe MS Access

 With Adobe Acrobat you can easily edit the forms and import and export data to the form.
 Best way is over using the exporting and importing via an XML-File.
+For this go in Adobe Acrobat to the tools -> forms -> other actions -> forms administration -> exporting -> select *.xml (this is free form translated because I use a german version).

 MS Access allows very easy to import such an XML-File into a DB (data base).
 The only thing to have to take care is initially re declare the fields with bigger content, for example remark fields as "Langer Text" instead of "Short Text".